Jungjong of Joseon

-Jungjong (25 April 1488 – 9 December 1544), personal name Yi Yeok, firstly titled Grand Prince Jinseong, was the 11th monarch of the Joseon dynasty of Korea.
-He succeeded to the throne after the deposition of his elder half-brother, the tyrannical Yeonsangun.
+Jungjong (25 April 1488 – 9 December 1544), (Note: In the Korean calendar (lunisolar), he was born on the 5th day of the third lunar month and died on the 15th day of the 11th lunar month.) personal name Yi Yeok, was the 11th monarch of Joseon.
+The eighth surviving son of King Seongjong, he ascended to the throne upon the deposition of his eldest half-brother, the tyrannical Yeonsangun.

 Biography

 Rise to power

 In September 1506, on the day Yeonsangun was deposed, soldiers belonging to the coup's leaders surrounded the house of Grand Prince Jinseong.
 He was about to commit suicide, thinking that his older half-brother was finally going to kill him, but after being dissuaded by his wife, Lady Shin (later known as Queen Dangyeong), Grand Prince Jinseong found himself becoming the eleventh king of Joseon, after the tenth king of Joseon, Yeonsangun of Joseon.